The hitchhiker's guide to the IXPE data analysis: response functions

-The \ixpe effective area is obtained by the convolution of the following functions: (i) the MMA effective area \cite{Ramsey2022}; (ii) the transparency of the MMA thermal shield; (iii) the transparency of the detector-unit UV filter \cite{LaMonaca2021}; (iv) the transparency of the GPD window \cite{Baldini21}; (v) the efficiency of the GPD gaseous active medium \cite{Baldini21}; the efficiency of the event weighting (in the weighted flavor) \cite{DiMarco22}.
+The \ixpe effective area is obtained by the convolution of the following functions: (i) the MMA effective area \cite{Ramsey2022}; (ii) the transparency of the MMA thermal shield; (iii) the transparency of the detector-unit UV filter \cite{LaMonaca2021}; (iv) the transparency of the GPD window \cite{Baldini21}; (v) the efficiency of the GPD \cite{Baldini21}; the efficiency of the event weighting (in the weighted flavor) \cite{DiMarco22}.
 The \ixpe energy dispersion, \texttt{rmf}, has been obtained from Monte Carlo simulations.
 The modulation factor has been calibrated on the ground, as reported in Ref.~\cite{DiMarco22b}, and later monitored in flight \cite{DiMarco2022}.
 The vignetting function (see Figure~\ref{fig:irfs}b), along with the relative orientation of the three \ixpe DUs, defines the relative exposure across the field of view of the instrument.
 The \ixpe PSF models are derived for each DU, combining information from one of the early point-source observations and the differences measured during the mirror calibrations \cite{Ramsey2022}.
 The resulting half-energy width (HEW) obtained as the encircled energy fraction containing 50\% of the events (see Figure~\ref{fig:irfs}c) is ${\sim}$25 arcsec for MMA1 and $\sim$29 arcsec for MMA2 and MMA3.
 A conservative HEW of $\sim30$ arcsec is considered in spatially resolved analyses of \ixpe data.
 Corrections to the IRFs to account for the vignetting due to dithering, or in the case of extended sources, can be obtained with the \texttt{ixpecalcarf} tool by specifying attitude files included in the \texttt{hk} data folder that contain precise, time-stamped records of a satellite's orientation and pointing direction.
-As an example, for using \texttt{ixpecalcarf} on a point-like source, the following command line should be used: \begin{svgraybox} \texttt{ixpecalcarf evtfile=./event\_l2/ixpe02001099\_det1\_evt2.fits} \\ \texttt{attfiles="./hk/ixpe02001001\_det1\_att.fits,}\\ \texttt{./hk/ixpe02001002\_det1\_att.fits" radius=1.0}\\ \texttt{ specfile="ixpe02001099\_DU1I.pi"} \end{svgraybox} Here the observation ID 02001099 is the result of two pointings, and two attitude files are needed.
+As an example, for using \texttt{ixpecalcarf} on a point-like source, the following command line should be used: \begin{svgraybox} \texttt{ixpecalcarf evtfile=./event\_l2/ixpe02001099\_det1\_evt2.fits} \\ \texttt{attfiles="./hk/ixpe02001001\_det1\_att.fits,}\\ \texttt{./hk/ixpe02001002\_det1\_att.fits" radius=1.0}\\ \texttt{ specfile="ixpe02001099\_DU1I.pi"} \end{svgraybox} Here, observation ID 02001099 consists of two pointings, and two attitude files are required.
 All the IRFs are defined for each \ixpe DU on a broad 1--12\,keV energy range with an energy binning of 40\,eV.
-All the IRFs are distributed in three distinct flavors\footnote{\href{https://ixpe.msfc.nasa.gov/for_scientists/documentation/ixpeQS_v07.pdf}{https://ixpe.msfc.nasa.gov/for\_scientists/documentation/ixpeQS\_v07.pdf}}: unweighted, weighted (\textsc{NEFF}), and weighted \textsc{SIMPLE} (see Section \ref{sec:specpol} for details).
-A further set of IRFs to be used for bright sources is the one for the gray filter; the latter is an opaque filter used to reduce the low energy flux for very bright sources, such as \mbox{Sco X-1} \cite{LaMonaca24}.
+All the IRFs are distributed in three distinct flavors: unweighted, weighted \textsc{NEFF}, and weighted \textsc{SIMPLE} (see Section \ref{sec:specpol} for details).
+A further set of IRFs for bright sources is the gray-filter set; the latter is an opaque filter used to reduce the low-energy flux from very bright sources, such as \mbox{Sco X-1} \cite{LaMonaca24}.
 The \ixpe overall spectropolarimetric responses are obtained by combining the elements described above (see Figure~\ref{fig:arfs}), and they are provided by the \texttt{arf} for the $I$ spectrum and by the \texttt{mrf} for the $Q$ and $U$ spectra.